Julia Paloma

 See the Exhibition

-Paloma’s work will be on display at The Beautiful Cat in June and July of 2025.
+Paloma’s work will be on display at The Beautiful Cat from June 28 – July 31, 2025.
 As a window gallery, the works will be viewable 24/7 at the northeast corner of Granville and Winthrop.
 It is located just a half block east of the Granville Red Line stop and a block west of the 147 express bus at 1070 W Granville, Chicago, IL 60660.

 Meet the Artist